Yellow fever is a serious disease. You should be immunised against yellow fever before you travel to certain countries.

 - If you are ill with a fever you should ideally postpone the injection until you are better.

-- This vaccine may be given if you are breast-feeding and cannot avoid being at high risk of catching yellow fever.
+- This vaccine may be given if you are breastfeeding and cannot avoid being at high risk of catching yellow fever, but expert advice should be sought before doing so.

 - You should not have the yellow fever vaccine if you have had a severe (anaphylactic) reaction in the past to egg.
 (This is because the vaccine contains small amounts of egg.
 A severe reaction to egg is very rare and it does not mean an upset stomach eating eggs or disliking eggs.)